gabriela-framework/gabriela/docs/README.md

 app.startApp();

 ````

+*For readability, in the next examples, I will only use the module declaration object literal.
+Running it and starting Gabriela
+is assumed in all examples*

 The first thing you will notice is that a module is just a simple javascript object literal that
 has some properties.
 This is called a module declaration.
 In a module declaration, only the `name` is